jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 4, 2024**_
+Creating fine-tuning models to be compared with zero-shot learning and few-shot learning results.

 _**July 31, 2024**_
 Another way to simplify sentence is to break down long sentences into shorter expressions with independent meanings.